Ruby Wax: Comedy work

-Writing, academia, corporate training and returns to television and stage
+Writing, academe, corporate training and returns to television and stage

 In 2002, Wax became the host of Commercial Breakdown.
 In that year, Wax published her memoir How Do You Want Me?, which topped The Sunday Times best-seller list.

 In March 2003, Wax was one of the celebrity contestants on Comic Relief does Fame Academy, a spin-off from the BBC's Fame Academy, with all proceeds donated to Comic Relief.
 Although not a good singer, Wax made it to the final, taking runner-up position to Will Mellor.

 In 2004, the BBC planned to show the cartoon series Popetown, poking fun at the Catholic Church.
 Wax portrayed the Pope as a spoiled child.
 After protests, the BBC did not broadcast the show.

 In February 2004, Irish broadcaster Patricia Danaher reached an out-of-court settlement with Wax, who had falsely claimed Danaher had made "racist" and "anti-Semitic" remarks about her in an interview for Ulster Television.
-Wax's legal team apologised in court, accepted Danaher had made no racist or anti-Semitic statements, and announced there had been a financial settlement.
+Wax's legal team apologised in court, accepted Danaher had made no racist or antisemitic statements, and announced there had been a financial settlement.

 In November 2005, Wax was criticised by the Daily Mail columnist Richard Kay for allegedly opposing a proposed disabled-access ramp for the Couper Collection charitable art gallery.
 The UK Sunday newspaper The Observer also reported the controversy.
 In 2006, Wax responded to the claims in the London Evening Standard: "Oh no, that's not true.
 That's so off the wall.
 Why would I object to a disabled ramp?
 It wasn't even about that."

 Wax appeared in a supporting role opposite Olivia Williams and Andie MacDowell in the 2005 film Tara Road.
 In September and October 2005, she appeared as a celebrity contestant in Ant & Dec's Gameshow Marathon, progressing through to Sale of the Century before getting knocked out.
 In summer 2006, she was a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.
 She presented Cirque de Celebrité on Sky One in 2006.
 Wax also appeared in an episode of Jackass, participating in the Gumball 3000.
 While the race was stopped at the Latvian border she was wrestled by Jackass personality Chris Pontius.